actcoalition/RecruitmentTool/README.md

 </div>

-#### **NOTICE: The following project is based on the [ERPNext](https://github.com/frappe/erpnext).
+#### **NOTICE: The following project is based on [ERPNext](https://github.com/frappe/erpnext).
 Thie RecruitmentTool Project and all its related repositories in no way are in coordination with the ERPNext Open Source Project.**
 ERPNext as a monolith includes the following areas for managing businesses:

 1. [Accounting](https://erpnext.com/open-source-accounting)